dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 Any class-related action roll boosts need to be written down.
 As we did with the species descriptions, write down your chosen class boost beside the action roll as a “+1”.
 If it happens that the class you chose has a boost in a roll you already have a boost for, simply write the +1 beside the previous one, as boosts do stack up.

 Classes can modify the life points available to your character.
 Don’t forget to increase or decrease this score if needed, and the related death point score, as life points and death points are always equal.

+Some classes might have limitiations on what weapons and armor they can use, and this is specified in each class description.
+For details on the meaning of those descriptions, please consult the _Weapons_ section below.

 ### Action points